 IP7 – Knowledge and skills to perform certifications, audits, verifications, tests and reports

-TI1 – Knowledge and ability to analyze and design systems for the generation, transportation and distribution of electrical energy
+TI1 – Knowledge and ability to analyze and design electrical power generation, transmission, and distribution systems

 TI2 – Knowledge and ability to project, calculate and design integrated manufacturing systems